Hale Creek For ATV Riding

 Note: As of August 2008, the Ministry of Forests Regulations require all ATV drivers to be at least 16 years of age and have a valid drivers license to ride on Forest Service Roads.
 In addition, the ATV must have valid third-party liability insurance, which is typically around $120 per year.
 The Conservation Officers will issue a $600 ticket if you do not have proof of insurance.

-Overall, Hale Creek is the 28th most popular ATV riding trail of all 61 ATV trails in British Columbia.
-Several of the better atv trails are nearby Hale Creek including Harrison East FSR, Harrison West FSR and Weaver Creek.
+Overall, Hale Creek is the 37th most popular ATV riding trail of all 61 ATV trails in British Columbia.
+Several of the better atv trails are nearby Hale Creek including Harrison East FSR, Weaver Creek and Harrison West FSR.